muratk5n/thirdwave/en/README.md

 ---

 Need to work the incentives..
 What do countries like?
 Cheap energy.
-First world, develop thermosolar-H2 locally, then, or at the same time, builds a few of those for developing countries, transferring know-how..
+Countries with know-how develop thermosolar-H2 locally, then, or at the same time, build a few of those for other countries, transferring know-how..

 ---